PHPOffice/PHPWord/CONTRIBUTING.md

 - `composer test-no-coverage` to run all of the tests
 - `composer test` to run all of the tests and generate test coverage reports

-When you're ready to submit your new (and fully tested) feature, [submit a pull request to PHPWord](https://github.com/PHPOffice/PHPWord/issues/new).
+When you're ready to submit your new (and fully tested) feature, ensure `composer check` passes and [submit a pull request to PHPWord](https://github.com/PHPOffice/PHPWord/issues/new).

 That's it.
 Thank you for your interest in PHPWord, and welcome!